Twitter - A Bear, Not A Bird

 2.1

 It is likely the price is still being propped up by the industry as a whole.
-However, if we consider all investment opportunities as mutually exclusive, why would you pay more than twice the market if the stock is not expected to grow by at least as much as the multiple’s premium.
+However, if we consider all investment opportunities as mutually exclusive, why would you pay more than twice the market if the stock is not expected to grow by at least as much as the multiple’s premium?
 So, the question becomes, can it achieve the necessary growth?

 Not Enough Reward

 Any growth in revenue ultimately boils down to user growth and engagement in order to attract advertisement.
 So far this year neither has been promising.
 In Q1, monthly active user (MAU) growth was dismal, with growth of only 3%.
-Compare this to Facebook’s (NASDAQ:FB) Q1 growth of monthly active users of 4%.
+Compare this to Facebook’s (NASDAQ:FB) Q1 growth in monthly active users of 4%.
 Big deal, it almost grew as fast as the industry leader, right?
 Well, considering Facebook is growing from a much larger base with 2 billion users, you would expect your investment in a smaller player to be one where there are more growth opportunities.
 This problem is amplified when considering that in Q1 the cost per engagement of Twitter ads continued to plummet, a 33% decline, following the Q4 2016 decline of 21%.
 Cheaper ads could be effective to attract smaller businesses or if the price is being driven down by increased engagement.
 However, without significant user growth and overall ad revenue declining in Q1 over 20%, this should be alarming.
 As of Q1, Twitter had only 328 million MAUs after crossing the 300-million-mark back in Q1 of 2015.

 In Q2, we did not see any improvement and monthly active users remained flat at 328 million.
 While the cost per engagement was not as bad as the first quarter, the second quarter still recognized a decline of 1%.
 After its Q1 earnings release on July 27th, all of Twitter’s gains were erased this year.
 Meanwhile, on July 20th, TWTR hit its 52-week high of $20.53.
 The company had surged as high as 25% without justification.
 Since reporting Q2 number the stock has rebounded again, up as much as 11% on 10/5.
 As of the same date, the S&P was up about 13% on a price basis.
 Try and rationalize this on a risk/reward basis and you can’t.
 A company with negative operating income and no user growth should be considered far riskier than the overall S&P, and TWTR has simply not compensated for the risk.

 So, why such modest growth in users?
 The easiest explanation is to look at Twitter through the lens of everyday people.
 While it has proven to be resourceful for breaking news, I am not sure those few extra minutes are that beneficial compared to an alert from any other news application on your phone.
-The truth is that engagement among users is not a two-way street like Facebook, Instagram, or even Snapchat (CHAT).
+The truth is that engagement among users is not a two-way street like Facebook, Instagram, or even Snapchat (SNAP).
 While I may have a Twitter account to see what Trump is saying or what antics celebrities are up to, most people do not care about the 140 characters that I am posting.
 Meanwhile, on FB or SNAP, average everyday people are also engaged in the average user’s content.

 More Risk Ahead